WaspCo/isosonic_compensation/README.md

 ./gnuplot.sh
 ```

-`window_size` should be a power of two in the range [8-2^16] and `listening_level` must be in the range [40-80] and is expressed in dbSPL.
+`window_size` should be a power of two in the range [8-2^16] and `listening_level` in dbSPL must be in the range [40-80].
 A buffer size of size 4096 is recommended.
 The program currently supports 16bits PCM .wav file with any sample rate.
-For now, there are good results are obtained for listening levels between 60 and 80 dB SPL.

 ## How it works